LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 The integer type represents whole number values.
 Basically, 0 and any positive or negative number which does not contain a decimal point is an integer value in Lasso.
-Examples include "-123" or "456".
-Integer objects may also be expressed in hexadecimal notation such as "0x1A" or "0xff".
+Examples include ``-123`` or ``456``.
+Integer objects may also be expressed in hexadecimal notation such as ``0x1A`` or ``0xff``.

 .. type:: integer
 .. method:: integer()
 .. method:: integer(obj::any)

-   The creator method for integer convertss any object to an integer.
+   The creator method for integer converts any object to an integer.
 If the type for the object being converted does not easily represent an integer, then the integer zero will be returned.

 Explicit Integer Conversion